 Are all BEP20 tokens supported by the Ledger Live app?

-While it's possible to withdraw most crypto assets to your Ledger BSC account in the form of BEP20 tokens, only a subset of all existing BEP20 tokens are currently supported by the Ledger Live app.
+While it's possible to withdraw most crypto assets to your Ledger BNB account in the form of BEP20 tokens, only a subset of all existing BEP20 tokens are currently supported by the Ledger Live app.

 From the perspective of Ledger Live there are three types of BEP20 tokens: